 However, you'd better back up first, because there's potential data loss risk with unreliable partitioning software.
 Better than other tools, NIUBI Partition Editor has powerful technologies to protect system and data:

 - Virtual Mode - avoid incorrect operations by listing all as pending for preview, real disk partitions won't be modified until click Apply to confirm.

 - Cancel-at-well - cancel incorrect ongoing operations without causing damage.

 - 1 Second Rollback - automatically reverts computer to original status in a flash if encounter any error.

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information.

 How to shrink D to increase size of partition C in Windows 7:

-Step 3: Right click drive C and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.
+② Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.

-To increase partition size on Windows 7, the built-in Disk Management or Diskpart tool only works by deleting the right contiguous partition, in addition, these 2 partitions must be the same Primary or Logical partition.
-You need 3rd-party professional partitioning software in most situations.
+To increase partition size in Windows 7/8/10, the built-in Disk Management or Diskpart tool only works by deleting the right contiguous partition, in addition, these 2 partitions must be the same Primary or Logical partition.
+You need 3rd-party partitioning software in most cases.
 Among these software, NIUBI Partition Editor is much safer and faster because of its unique technologies and algorithm.
 Besides decreasing and increasing partition size, it helps you do many other disk and partition management operations.